r0nk/nickfury/README.txt

-NICK FURY is a chat bot for managing tasks.
+NICK FURY is a Discord chat bot for managing tasks.